 34-38 38th Street between 34th and 35th Avenues

 At the popular Queens athletics center, kids can choose two party activities, including soccer, basketball, batting cages, inflatables or swimming in the heated pool.
-The basic 90-minute package includes a host, invitations, music, paper goods, pizza and beverages for the kids, goodie bags and a special gift for the birthday child.
-A longer party costs an additional fee.
+The basic two-and-a-half hour package includes a host, invitations, music, paper goods, pizza and beverages for the kids, goodie bags and a special gift for the birthday child.

 Bronx House – Bronxdale